13 Time Saving Tips for the Work at Home Mom

 Actually it’s rarely easy.

-Perhaps you have found yourself right where I am – a work at home mom who wants to live intentionally while relying on grace so she can live for Him in all that she does.
+Perhaps you have found yourself right where I am – a work at home mom who wants to live intentionally and give life to those around her.
 I want to thrive in my home life and in my work life.

 Therefore, the following are thirteen time saving tips for the work at home mom that I’ve discovered over the last four years.